MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Takes a photo with Misty’s 4K camera.

+**Note:** When you call the `misty.TakePicture()` command immediately after using the camera to record a video, there may be a few seconds delay before Misty takes the photograph.

 **Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
 By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
 For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-quot-get-quot-data-callbacks).

 ```JavaScript